-The truth is, it takes time to spend six months’ worth of revenue.
-Most companies can’t efficiently use the entirety of a loan that size within 6-12 months.
-Additionally, it is difficult to forecast how much cash you will actually need 12 months from now.
-Some companies end up borrowing too much or too little.
+The truth is, it takes time to spend six months' worth of revenue.
+As a result, most companies can't efficiently use the entirety of a loan that size within 6-12 months.
+Additionally, it isn't easy to forecast how much cash you will need 12 months from now.
+As a result, some companies end up borrowing too much or too little.

 Multiple Tranche Example:

-In the example above, we’ve created a hypothetical company taking a loan under two different funding scenarios.
-It compares a single call vs taking the same loan with multiple tranches.
+We've created a hypothetical company taking a loan under two different funding scenarios in the example above.
+It compares a single call vs. taking the same loan with multiple tranches.

-- Quick Capital: By agreeing to tranches up front, a company is able to take on new debt without going through another full diligence process.
-Additionally, if the company finds itself in need of more funding than initially agreed upon, the lender has already done extensive diligence, and will likely be able to fund much more quickly.
+• Quick Capital: A company can take on new debt without going through another full diligence process by agreeing to tranches upfront.
+Additionally, if the company finds itself in need of more funding than initially agreed upon, the lender has already done extensive diligence and will likely be able to fund much more quickly.

 Offering this flexible funding structure has saved our clients a lot of money.
-Unless a company has a specific use for the funds immediately, we typically recommend taking a loan in tranches.
+However, unless a company has a specific use for the funds immediately, we typically recommend taking a loan in tranches.

 Looking to determine the best finance option for your business?
 Talk to us.